Hello! Who are you and what are you working on?

 I graduated as an art major from Bowdoin College in 1989.
 Bowdoin is a small liberal arts college located in my home state of Maine.
-After graduating I accepted a two year internship at the college working in development.
+After graduating I accepted a two-year internship at the college working in development.
 Essentially I was fundraising for the college.
-I worked with the past five years of graduates and also ran the on-campus and east coast phonathons where we would call alumni asking for gifts/pledges for the school.
+I worked with the past five years of graduates and also ran the on-campus and east coast phonations where we would call alumni asking for gifts/pledges for the school.
 In 1992 I was offered, and took, a development position at Swarthmore College, just outside Philadelphia.

 During the minutes we have, I believe it is better to live a dream rather than to simply dream it.
-The dream is the start of something greater, something that impells us to make daring decisions.
+The dream is the start of something greater, something that impels us to make daring decisions.

 It was that year of working in Philadelphia that I started to think about my career and what I really wanted out of life.
 I was living within walking distance of the school, was getting paid fairly well, and it dawned on me that I was well on my way of having a career.
 I was a college development officer!
 But somehow I didn’t see myself doing that for another ten or twenty years.
 I was in a very enviable position; I had a good job, a nice apartment, no debt, no wife and no kids.
 The world was my oyster, I just had to figure out where I wanted to live and what I wanted to do.

 I had always thought of living in Seattle but had never visited.
-Fortunately I had a couple of friends that were living there for the summer so I asked them if I could come visit.
+Fortunately, I had a couple of friends that were living there for the summer so I asked them if I could come to visit.
 While there I decided Seattle would be a great place to relocate, and being 1992, I sent a picturesque postcard of the Seattle skyline back to myself at my apartment in Philadelphia.
-A week later the postcard arrived and on the back it said, “See you soon!”
+A week later the postcard arrived and on the back, it said, “See you soon!”
 It was shortly thereafter that I resigned from my position at Swarthmore and drove out west to find my destiny.